Saul Marantz

 Saul Bernard Marantz (July 11, 1911 – January 17, 1997) was an American musician, inventor, and engineer who founded audio manufacturer Marantz in 1948.
-He was Ashkenazi Jewish.

 Marantz was a fellow of the Audio Engineering Society.
 He is considered a pioneer in developing hi-fi audio technology.

 Career

 In the early 1950s, he founded an audio manufacturer Marantz with one product, Model One.
 The company was acquired by Superscope Inc. in 1964.
-He served as the president of Marantz since its founding until 1968.
+He served as the president of Marantz from its founding until 1968.